ajxs/yamaha_dx97/README.md

 **A:** Unfortunately, no.

-The DX9 has considerably less front-panel buttons than that of the DX7.
-As a result editing of all the DX7-specific parameters via the front-panel just isn't going to be possible.
+Due to the DX9 having different front-panel buttons than the DX7, editing of all the DX7-specific parameters via the front-panel just isn't going to be possible.
 In some cases the editing of these parameters has been made possible via the alternate-functionality of individual buttons, however this just isn't practical for all parameters.

 **Q: Will this functionality introduce keyboard velocity sensitivity, or aftertouch?**

 **A:** Unfortunately, this isn't possible.
-As best as I'm currently aware, this just isn't supported by the keyboard used in the DX9.
-However the DX9 now responds to velocity in MIDI messages in the same way the DX7 does.
+As best as I'm currently aware, velocity and aftertouch just aren't supported by the DX9's keyboard hardware.
+However this firmware makes the DX9 respond to MIDI velocity the same way the DX7 does.
 Keyboard events also now transmit velocity values of 127, as opposed to '64' in the original ROM.
-Unfortunately the hardware doesn't support aftertouch either.
-Support for the DX9's missing modulation sources via MIDI is not currently planned: The synth will not respond to aftertouch MIDI messages.
+Support for the DX9's missing modulation sources via MIDI is not currently planned.

 **Q: Why is patch storage so limited?**

 **A:** Unfortunately the DX9 features considerably less RAM than the DX7.
 4Kb versus 6Kb, respectively.
 The DX7's 32 patch storage buffer takes up 4Kb by itself.

 Each DX7 patch is 128 bytes in size, as opposed to a DX9 patch being 64 bytes.
 This means that even if no extra RAM space was used by the additional features added in this firmware, only ten DX7 patches would fit in the existing space.

-The DX7 firmware uses several internal buffers that don't exist in that of the DX9, such as the data structures related to the pitch EG, and glissando, for instance.
-These take up additional space that could otherwise be used for patch storage.
+The DX7's missing firmware firmware features, such as pitch EG and glissando, also use a reasonable amount of additional memory that could otherwise be used for patch storage.

 All efforts are being made to optimise the RAM usage for additional patch storage.